loicgeek/timely_x_flutter/docs/PROJECT_STRUCTURE.md

 # Project Structure

-This document explains the organization of the Flutter Resource Calendar codebase.
+This document explains the organization of the TimelyX codebase.

 ## Directory Structure